Joshua Gros: Professional

 Gros was selected 34th overall in the 2004 MLS SuperDraft by D.C.
 United, and immediately impressed during preseason, earning himself a spot on the regular season lineup.
 Gros intended to join the Marine Corps had he not made the team.
 However, he did make the team, and soon his work rate earned him a surprise spot in the D.C. starting lineup.
 Gros seized this opportunity.
 His excellent, determined play made him a starter for much of the year, playing midfield on either wing or left back.
 He finished the year with 21 starts and 2087 minutes, in which he scored a goal and notched four assists.
 Gros continued to start for United throughout the 2005 and 2006 seasons.
 In 2006, he was named an MLS All-Star and played the entire All-Star Game against Chelsea.

 In the 2007 MLS season, Gros started and played in 21 games for United, despite having suffered numerous head traumas.
 Following the season, he announced his retirement as a result of his accumulated head injuries.

 International

 Gros earned his only cap with the U.S. national team in a 2–0 victory over Mexico on February 7, 2007.

 Personal life

 His nickname amongst D.C.
-United players was “The Sarge”.
+United player was “The Sarge”.

-After retirement from playing due to head trauma initially trained and worked as a civil engineer.
+After retirement from playing due to head trauma he initially trained and worked as a civil engineer.
 He worked on designing projects for the U.S. Navy and Air Force.